|

 not been tabulated.
 Also, those parameter values outside the tabulated range

+which gave no proper results have not been tabulated.
 The parameter value that gives maximum good quality outputs for a majority

 of samples is chosen for characterization of the next parameter as follows.